aghorler/WebRTC-Leak-Prevent/README.md

 #####License

+Copyright 2016 rentamob

-Licensed under the Apache License, Version 2.0.
+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.

-A copy of the license can be found here:
+You may obtain a copy of the License at

     https://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.